Polydimethylsiloxane, called PDMS or dimethicone, is a polymer widely used for the fabrication and prototyping of microfluidic chips.

 The chip is now ready to be connected to microfluidic reservoirs and pumps using microfluidic tubing.
 Tygon tubing and Teflon tubing are the most commonly used tubings on microfluidic setups.

-If you are unsure about choosing the appropriate tubing for your setup, see our dedicated tutorial pages : Basics About Microfluidic Tubings & Sleeves and How to choose microfluidic Tubing ?
+If you are unsure about choosing the appropriate tubing for your setup, see our dedicated tutorial pages: Basics About Microfluidic Tubings & Sleeves and How to choose microfluidic Tubing

 PDMS was chosen to make microfluidic chips primarily for those reasons:

-It is transparent at optical frequencies (240 nM – 1100 nM), which facilitates the observation of contents in micro-channels visually or through a microscope.
+Human alveolar epithelial and pulmonary microvascular endothelial cells were cultivated in a PDMS chip to mimic lung functions.
+It is transparent at optical frequencies (240 nM – 1100 nM), which facilitates the observation of contents in micro-channels visually or through a microscope.[2]
+It is considered bio-compatible (with some restrictions).

 The PDMS bonds tightly to glass or another PDMS layer with a simple plasma treatment.
 This allows the production of multilayer PDMS devices to take advantage of the technological possibilities offered by glass substrates, such as the use of metal deposition, oxide deposition or surface functionalization.